kaleksandrov/dot-files/vim/README.md

 1. Start vim/gvim
 1. Run ```:PluginInstall```.
 This will install all plugins described in the .vimrc file.

-## How to contribute
-1. Fork the repo.
-1. Add cool stuff.
-1. Send a pull request.

 ## Additional info
 For more information about managing plugins read the documentation about the Vundle plugin [here](https://github.com/gmarik/vundle).